Omnithermal Perfect Simulation for Multi-server Queues: Simulations

-In addition, we used the Omnithermal Algorithm to investigate the effect of changing server number for an $M/M/c$ queue with arrival rate $\lambda =1.2$, service rate $\mu=1$ and number of servers $c\in\{2,3,4\}$.
-We ran the algorithm 5,000 times, for which 94 runs failed the condition of Theorem~\ref{thm:main} and needed extending further into the past.
-Figure~\ref{fig:means} shows the mean value of each coordinate of the Kiefer-Wolfowitz workload vector from this sample.
-The effect on the value of the first coordinate (which represents the mean waiting time of a customer arriving in equilibrium) of increasing the number of servers from two to three can be seen to be substantial: the mean value drops from 0.57 to just 0.08.
-Further detail is provided in Figure~\ref{fig:CDFs}, where we show the effect on the distribution function of the remaining workload at the first two coordinates of the workload vectors for the same set of simulations.
+Finally, as a simple demonstration of the desirability of being able to produce omnithermal samples, we used our algorithm to investigate the effect on workload of changing server number for a heavily loaded $M/M/c$ queue.
+We ran the algorithm 5,000 times using arrival rate $\lambda =2.85$, service rate $\mu=1$ and $c=3$ ($\rho=0.95$); 333 runs (7\%) needed extending further into the past as in Step 1(iii) of the algorithm, with only two of these requiring more than two additional backoffs.
+We then used the output to produce perfect samples of the Kiefer-Wolfowitz workload vectors for $m\in\{0,1,2,3\}$.
+Figure~\ref{fig:means} shows the mean value of each coordinate of the vectors obtained.
+Increasing the number of servers from three to four can be seen to decrease the value of the first coordinate (which represents the expected waiting time of a customer arriving in equilibrium) by a factor of ten.
+Further detail is provided in Figure~\ref{fig:CDFs}, where we show the effect on the distribution function of the remaining workload in equilibrium at the first and last coordinates of the Kiefer-Wolfowitz vectors for the same set of simulations.